DaveDubUK/hifi-pfnn/readme.md

 http://davedub.co.uk/downloads/hf/pfnn/pfnn-data.zip
 Once downloaded, simply unzip into the same folder as 'ddAnimate.js'.
 Relative paths are used in the code, so it should work fine.

-Apologies for the state of the code - at this early, experimental stage, formatting code to production standard is not a priority.

 Link 1: For an explanation of and some background on the PFNN, please see here: http://theorangeduck.com/page/phase-functioned-neural-networks-character-control